Bhargavi84/Explore-Ireland-MS2/README.md

     * **cards.js** - Cyclomatic complexity number for this function is 3.
     * **maps.js** - The most complex function has a cyclomatic complexity value of 2 while the median is 1
     * **sendEmail.js** - The most complex function has a cyclomatic complexity value of 1 while the median is 1.

+### Testing User Stories from UX section of this file
+___

+* **People with no travel plans in mind  or not deciding where to go:**
+    * I want to get inspiration for my next travel experience.
+        * Image Carousel has showcases captivating high-resolution images to spark the initial travel interest.
+    * I want to be able to understand what kind of travel experience I am being offered and explore it from the comfort of my side.
+        * The Cards Section of the website is easily accessible and has got all the information needed to show users that their dream holiday is just a few clicks away.
+    * I want to see more about the sections I'm interested in.
+        * The Cards Section has "show more" buttons to expand the text, allowing users to read the full information on the topics.
+    * I want to use interactive elements of the website.
+        * The Map Section has markers for each highlighted location.
+Markers are clickable and allow users to view the image of the destination as well as the brief description in the separate section.

+* **People making their first or secondary bookings**
+    * I want to know the current situation with Covid-19 in Ireland.
+        * The Covid-19 Section is visible when users land on the website.
+"Latest travel advice" link, when clicked, takes users to the Ireland's page of the Irish Government's Foreign Travel Advice website.
+    * I want to use the easily accessible simple navigation bar to select the section of the website that I need.
+        * The navigation bar is fixed to the top of the page and easily accessible from all screen size devices.
+On a small sized devices it collapses into a hamburger menu.
+    * I want to see beautiful images of new locations I could visit in the future.
+        * The carousel slide contains high-quality large images.
+    * I want to find out why Ireland is know as Emerald Isle, about St. Patricks's Day and Irish Food culture.
+        * This information can be easily found in the Cards Section of the website.
+Users can use interactive "Show more" / "Show less" button to expand / collapse the section.
+    * I want to have access to all necessary travel information I need to plan my trip.
+        * All sections of the website are clearly labelled and easily accessible.
+    * I can click the featured call to action button to receive a newsletter with travel insights and updates.
+        * The Contact Page is easily accessible via the navigation menu and users can register their interest to receive a newsletter.

+* **People who are travelling in the area**
+    * I want to to use the map to find exiting places to visit locally and make quick decisions what places to visit.
+        * The Map Section markers show popular locations users can visit and provide brief overview and an image of the location when clicked.
+    * I want to use Social Media websites for more inspiration.
+        * The Social Icons are easily accessible in the footer and allow users to access the website's social media pages.
+    * I want to get in touch if I have any questions or queries.
+        * The Contact Form allows users to get in touch with their queries.

 ## Further Testing
 ___
 ### Functionality Testing